List of Rocky characters: Clubber Lang

 James "Clubber" Lang (portrayed by Mr. T) is the main antagonist in Rocky III.
 Lang is a professional boxer fighting out of Chicago, Illinois.
-He primarily trains himself, and is both enormously strong and extremely arrogant.
-He easily defeats all opponents before challenging Rocky Balboa at a public event, where he also makes a lewd suggestion to Adrian; this causes an infuriated Rocky to accept the challenge, even though he had earlier decided to retire.
-Before the match, Lang is involved in a scuffle with Rocky, which precipitates the heart attack that kills Mickey.
-Lang defeats Rocky, who has lost his confidence, as quickly as his other opponents to become world heavyweight champion.
-Lang loses the title back to Rocky in his next match after Apollo Creed and Duke Evers train Rocky and help him regain his confidence.
+He primarily trains alone and is both enormously strong and powerful, but also extremely arrogant.
+He easily defeats all his opponents, rising through the ranks to become the number one contender to Balboa's title.

+Lang publicly challenges Rocky at a public event, where he accuses Rocky of ducking him, and also makes a lewd suggestion to Adrian.
+This causes an infuriated Rocky to accept Lang's challenge, even though he had earlier decided to retire.
+Lang feverishly trains by himself in a basement with minimal equipment, whereas Rocky trains in an open session at a glitzy hotel lobby filled with distractions, not taking his training as seriously as Clubber.

+Before the match, Lang is involved in a scuffle with Rocky, which causes Rocky's trainer Mickey to suffer a fatal cardiac arrest.
+Lang brutally knocks out the distracted and ill-prepared Rocky in the second round, to become world heavyweight champion.

+Lang though, loses the title back to Rocky in his next match after Apollo Creed and Tony "Duke" Evers re-train Rocky and help him regain his confidence.
+Used to winning his fights early with swift knockouts, Lang is taunted by Rocky, and, exhausted from expending his energy trying to knock Rocky out again, is knocked out himself by Balboa in the third round.

 Ludmilla Vobet Drago

 Ludmilla Vobet-Drago (Russian: Людмила Вобет Драго), is a former Olympic swimmer for the Soviet Union (present-day Russia) and Ivan Drago's wife in Rocky IV.
 Along with manager Nicolai Koloff, she acts as Ivan's spokesperson, describing the power of his punches and firmly believes her husband is impossible to defeat in a boxing match.
-Ivan is a man of few words.
-Because of this, Ludmilla always spoke for him during interviews.
-However, Rocky soon proves her wrong when he succeeds in defeating Drago by KO much to her ire and dismay.
+Ivan is a man of few words, with Ludmilla usually speaking for him during interviews.

-She had been a professional swimmer who competed in the Olympics, winning two gold medals.
-At some point in her life she met an officer of the Soviet Army named Ivan Drago, who had been trained to be a professional boxer.

 In Creed II, it is revealed that after Ivan's loss to Rocky, Ivan was disgraced by the USSR, where he was shamed and kicked out of the country, tainting the Drago name forever.
 In 1990, Ludmilla gave birth to Viktor but soon after divorced Ivan and left him to raise their son on his own in Ukraine.
-She is part of the Russian group that supports her estranged son Viktor in his rematch against Donnie Creed, despite Viktor's animosity towards her for betraying him and his father.
-During the 10th and final round of the match, Ludmilla leaves the arena in disgust when Viktor is knocked down again by Donnie.
+She is part of the Russian group that supports her estranged son Viktor in his rematch against Adonis Creed, despite Viktor's animosity towards her for betraying him and his father.
+During the match, Ludmilla leaves the arena in disgust when Viktor is knocked down again by Donnie.
 Viktor ends up losing the bout without the presence of the Russian spectators and his mother.

 In real-life, Brigitte Nielsen was engaged to Sylvester Stallone (who plays Rocky), during production of Rocky IV, and married shortly after the release, before they divorced in 1987.